Stewarding our resources to further God's Kingdom

 Several safe and secure methods of giving provide convenient ways to offer our tithes and financially contribute to the campuses of Willow Creek Community Church.

 - Weekend services: Simply place cash or checks in the offering bag during the collection at any weekend service.
 Be sure to include your name and address on the check or envelope, so that donation credit may be provided for tax purposes.
-Designate the Willow regional location to which you would like the offering applied.
+If paying by check, please designate Willow Creek Huntley as the payee.

-- By mail: Mail your donation to 10880 Illinois Hwy.
-Rt.
-47 Huntley, IL 60142 .
+- By mail: Mail your donation to 38W133 Huntley Rd Dundee, IL 60118.
 Be sure to include your name and address on the check or envelope so that donation credit may be provided for tax purposes.
 Designate your offering to Willow Creek Huntley.

 Where do my donations to Willow Creek go?